+[[Author: Highlight.
+I don’t know.
+I think it’s just muddying the waters.
+Although I appreciate your efforts to keep it light and humorous now and then, which you do nicely, I think this is just confusing.
+I suggest cutting this sentence and changing to head as necessary.
+Kezia]]

 TE: I agree with the CE’s concerns.
 It’s not always possible to evaluate parametric vs. non-parametric models side by side.
 There are also a priori reasons for preferring one over the other.
 The decision/choice can be complicated.
 Probably best not to get into it in an explanation box.

+[AR: cut the last sentence, thanks]

 Answering Questions with Machine Learning

 What types of questions can machine learning answer?
 What sort of problems can it solve?
+Broadly speaking machine learning can help you with questions of

+[AU: Just added a small list here to help readers see the structure of this section in a nutshell.
+Addition okay?
+Thanks, Kevin (PjE)]

+[AR: okay ]

+Classification

+Quantitative prediction

+Inference

+Exploration and discovery

-The opening example in this chapter already introduced the concept of classification, when you tried to determine if the hosts were infected or not.
-Classification is the process of identifying the category something belongs in, or which label should be applied.
+The opening example in this chapter already introduced the concept of classification, where you tried to determine if the hosts were infected or not.
+Classification is the process of identifying the category something belongs in, or determining which label should be applied.
 Classification always begins with a list of possible categories and known data that describes those categories (so they are supervised algorithms).
-Many of the tactical challenges within information security revolve around a single classification problem, “Is this malicious or not?”
+Many of the tactical challenges within information security revolve around a single classification problem, such as “Is this malicious or not?”
 Mechanisms exist to authenticate and authorize users, but do their actions match that of a normal user or a malicious user?
 Is this HTTP request valid or is the source attempting something they shouldn’t be?
 These are all questions that classification algorithms are best at tackling.

-What if what you are more interested in is forecasting a quantity?
+What if you wanted to forecast a quantity instead?
 Machine learning (and classical statistics) offers methods to do quantitative prediction.
 The overall approach may make people with a strong engineering background a bit uneasy thinking that prediction is impossible.
-But relax, nobody is claiming that the precise future is hidden in the data, however you can use the data to make a pretty good estimate.
-Given a set of observations and the outcome that resulted (so again, these are supervised methods), we can build a predictive model that will provide estimates of future values.
+But relax—nobody is claiming that the precise future is hidden in the data.
+However you can use the data to make a pretty good estimate.
+Given a set of observations and the outcome that resulted (so again, these are supervised methods), you can build a predictive model that will provide estimates of future values.

-Think back to the linear regression analysis we did in Chapter 5.
-If by some strange turn of events another state appears with 6 million people, that regression analysis using just population would predict just under 5,000 zero access infections in that state.
-While that example isn’t exactly practical, you could use the technique to estimate bandwidth usage next month, or even forecast the probable ranges for the next DDoS attack.
+Think back to the linear regression analysis performed in Chapter 5.
+If by some strange turn of events another state appears with 6 million people, the regression analysis using just population would predict just under 5,000 zero access infections in that state.
+Although that example isn’t exactly practical, you could use techniques to estimate bandwidth usage next month, or even forecast the probable magnitudes for the next DDoS attack.

-Sometimes the end result isn’t prediction of a quantity or category.
-Sometimes we just want to know about the variables we observe and how they contribute to and interact with outcome.
-For these cases you’ll want to apply methods for inference.
+Sometimes the end result isn’t a prediction of a quantity or category.
+Sometimes you just want to know about the variables you observe and determine how they contribute to and interact with the outcome.
+In these cases you’ll want to apply methods for inference.
 Inferential methods allow you to describe your environment.
 How important are these variables?
 Are data around processor and memory usage the best predictors of an infected machine?
-For example linear regression enables you to toss multiple variables into a single analysis and see how each of them contributes to the outcome and the quantitative relationships around them.
-Both supervised and unsupervised methods support inference about the variables and it’s an important part of any model or algorithm.
+For example, linear regression enables you to toss multiple variables into a single analysis and see how each of them contributes to the outcome and see the quantitative relationships around them.
+Both supervised and unsupervised methods support inference about the variables, and that inference is an important part of any model or algorithm.